schultzm/pandoo/README.md

 ![alt tag](http://bioinformatics.mdu.unimelb.edu.au/~schultzm/pandoo/phandango.png)

-The single NJ tree for the whole isolate set is inferred using the program **quicktree** from a distance matrix computed by **andi** using any of the evolutionary models JC, Raw or Kimura.
-Andi infers the distance matrix from the assemblies (typically contigs.fa files).
+The single NJ tree for the whole isolate set is inferred using the program **mashtree.pl** from a distance matrix computed by **mash**.
 The tree will not include isolates for which the assembly file is missing.

 The summary table (csv) for all isolates combines the results from: